Canal Society of New York State

 More than 50 years later, the Canal Society of New York State has an active membership and still organizes two field trips per year, as well as an annual symposium, regular tours of European Canals, and other, smaller events.
 The Society has compiled a Smithsonian-quality collection of canal artifacts, artwork, books and papers.

-Canal Society of New York State contributes through the membership of the Erie Canal Museum.
+Canal Society of New York State is a member of the South Central Regional Library Council.